 To isolate novel components of cargo transport complexes and characterise their functions in microtubule-based transport processes.

-To understand how opposite polarity motors operate on a single cargo during polarised sorting and why this seemingly inefficient mechanism of transport has been selected for.
+To understand how opposite polarity motors operate on a single cargo during polarised sorting and why this seemingly inefficient mechanism of transport has been selected for during evolution.

 To elucidate the structural basis of cargo recognition and how a model motor:cargo complex is assembled.

-To understand how the assembly and disassembly of cargo-transport complexes is regulated in time and space within cells.
+To understand how the assembly and disassembly of cargo-transport complexes is regulated in time and space within cells, including by external stimuli such as stress.